streamingfast/firehose-docs/firehose-setup/ethereum/installation.md

 Firehose installation is accomplished through a few fairly simple tasks including obtaining specific binaries and some configuration steps.

 It's important to note that Firehose comes in many different flavors for different blockchains.
 Firehose also has a legacy version and a new version.
-The setup process isn't difficult however having a clear idea and path in mind before you begin is recommended.&#x20;
+The setup process isn't difficult however having a clear idea and path in mind before you begin is recommended.

-After Firehose has been installed, configured, and synchronized with the target blockchain operating the software becomes the primary goal.&#x20;
+After Firehose has been installed, configured, and synchronized with the target blockchain operating the software becomes the primary goal.

 Documentation is provided for the various blockchains and versions of Firehose to get operators up and running as quickly as possible.